magento/catalog-storefront/app/code/Magento/Grpc/README.md

 * Install `rr-grpc` server - https://github.com/spiral/php-grpc.
 Put the binary in some directory registered in PATH system variable
 * Install `protoc-gen-php-grpc` protoc plugin - https://github.com/spiral/php-grpc.
 Put the binary in some directory registered in PATH system variable.
 * Install `protoc` (protocol compiler) - https://github.com/protocolbuffers/protobuf#protocol-compiler-installation.
 Put the binary in some directory registered in PATH system variable
+* Alternatively module `module-grpc` can be installed via composer if not installed via git yet.
-* `composer require magento/module-grpc:0.0.1`.
+`composer require magento/module-grpc:0.0.1`.
 Please make sure the package is present in packagist.
-Alternatively, connect the git repository.

 # Usage
 * Launch `/bin/magento proto:marshal` CLI command.
 The command is doing the following actions: